twolodzko/gosch/README.md

 exceptions with *expr*'s as message. `(substring str start end)` cuts the *start:end* slice of the *str* string.
 `(string-length str)` returns length of a string.
 - `(load path)` reads and executes the code from *path* and returns the result of last expression in the file.
+- There are two map procedures `map` and `go` that apply function to each element of the list. `(go func list)` is a parallel map function that runs `(func x)` for each element of the *list*. `go` procedure ignores the upstream
+errors: when `(func x)` errors, the result for the evaluation would be `<nil>`.
+It assumes pure functions and is not thread safe when it comes to write operations, so it can panic when using procedures like `set!`.
+`map` works sequentially and doesn't have those limitations.
 - You can run `(debug #t/#f)` to turn debug mode on and off.
-In debug mode, all the evaluated expressions and their enclosing environments are printed.
+In debug mode, all the evaluated expressions and their enclosing environments are printed. `(timeit expr)` measures and prints evaluation time of *expr*.
-- There's also an extra feature: `(go func list)` is a parallel map function that runs `(func x)` for each element of the *list*. `go` procedure ignores the upstream errors: when `(func x)` errors, the result for the evaluation would be `<nil>`.
-It assumes pure functions and is not thread safe when it comes to write operations, so it can panic when using procedures like `set!`.

 Comments begin with `;` and everything that follows, from the semicolon until the end of the line, is ignored.